SO YOU'RE GOING ON AN AUDITION

 What should I bring?

 A standard audition will ask you to prepare 32 bars of music and a short monologue.
-You should bring your sheet music, marked clearly so the pianist can see where to start and finish, your monologue, your resume, and sometimes a headshot.
+You might be asked to bring a recorded track with you on your phone, otherwise you should bring the sheet music for your song.
+Mark it clearly so the pianist can see where to start and finish.
+Also bring your monologue, your resume, and sometimes a headshot.

 What do I say?